What is Gastroparesis?

 - Metoclopramide (Reglan) – This medication acts on the dopamine receptors in the stomach and can stimulate the stomach muscles.
+It is also used to reduce nausea and vomiting.
 Serious side effects can occur, and it should not be taken long term.

 - Erythromycin (Eryc, E.E.S.) – erythromycin is an antibiotic that stimulates the motilin receptors of the stomach.
 This causes the stomach to contract and pass food.
 Over time, a medication tolerance can build up making the medication less effective with long-term use.
 This medication may also cause diarrhea.